FeezRM/CodeMosaic/README.md

 #### User Stories Being Implemented:

-✅ **Simple Navigation System** – As a customer, I want a simple navigation system, so that I can easily browse and find products.
+✅ **Clean User Interface** – As a customer, I want a simple navigation system, so that I can easily browse and find products.

 #### Estimated Effort (Planning Poker Estimates):